-While your knowledge is tested in the written test, it is essential that you are aware of the ongoing debates in the public media and important events, personalities, laws etc. as such facts are effective in corroborating your arguments or opinions in the essay.
+Since your knowledge is tested in the written test, it is essential that you are aware of the ongoing debates in the public media and important events, personalities, laws etc. as such facts are effective in corroborating your arguments or opinions in the essay.

 As future managers, you will be expected to generate new ideas as a part of your job.
-Hence, evaluators expect your essay to be replete with innovative ideas.
+Hence, evaluators expect your essay to be replete with innovative and original ideas.
 Mere repetition of experts' opinions is not recommended in an essay.

 This is very important in any essay.
 Marks are deducted for grammatical, punctuation and spelling errors.

 Now that you are acquainted with the evaluation criteria for essay, you can now devise a sound strategy to write a distinctive essay.
-Since you have to write only 200-300 words, there is little room for beating around the bush.
-Follow a classical Introduction-Body-Conclusion Structure.
-In the introduction, take a broad view, which gives the examiner an impression of your understanding of the topic.
+Since you have to write only 100-400 words, there is little room for beating around the bush. keep the following tips in mind to ace the essay writing stage of MBA admissions:

 As far as grammar proficiency is concerned, we suggest that you re-visit Standard English Grammar books studied in school.
 Also, you may refer to "Word Power Made Easy" by Norman Lewis to review basic grammar rules.
 Remember, impressive essays do not always have excessive jargon or atypical words.
 Essays written in simple and lucid language, with due regard to grammar and punctuation rules will always stand you in good stead.